Mary (2024 film): Development

 Director D. J. Caruso, who is a practicing Catholic, was inspired to tell the story of Mary in a "human and relatable" way for audiences.
 He stated, "I wanted to inspire, particularly younger viewers, to say, 'Wow, Mary could be my friend.
 A lot of what she went through is contemporary and what's happening in the world today.'"
 Bishop David G. O'Connell, auxiliary bishop of the Roman Catholic Archdiocese of Los Angeles, served as Caruso's spiritual advisor on the film.
 Pastor Joel Osteen served as an executive producer on the film.

 Writing

 Caruso referred to the Protoevangelium of James for source material on Mary, as well as her parents, Anne and Joachim.
 Timothy Michael Hayes wrote the original screenplay in 2020 after consulting with various Christian, Jewish, and Muslim religious leaders and scholars.
 The script underwent 74 drafts before finalization.

 Casting

 Around 75 women auditioned for the role of Mary before newcomer Noa Cohen was chosen.
 Caruso stated, "It was important to us that Mary, along with most of our primary cast, be selected from Israel to ensure authenticity."
-The decision to cast Israeli actors over Palestinian actors was later met with backlash on social media.
+The decision to cast Israeli actors over Palestinian actors was later met with backlash on social media, citing the broader context of the Gaza genocide.